 Financial institutions have to deal with a complex array of regulatory risks.
 Compliance regulations affecting the financial sector include:

-• The Dodd-Frank Reform and Consumer Protection Act Act
+- The Dodd-Frank Reform and Consumer Protection Act

-Financial companies must also follow guidelines laid down by the Federal Deposit Insurance Corporation (FDIC), the Securities and Exchange Commission (SEC), and the Office of Comptroller of the Currency (OCC).
-And they are also covered by credit card handling regulations such as PCI-DSS.
+Financial companies must also follow guidelines laid down by the Federal Deposit Insurance Corporation (FDIC), the Securities and Exchange Commission (SEC), and the Office of the Comptroller of the Currency (OCC).
+They are also covered by industry standards such as PCI-DSS.

-• Separate parts of financial businesses according to law
+- Separate parts of financial businesses according to the law

 Healthcare